 DISCUSSION: The outcomes of this case study suggest that gross motor function and trunk control may improve through body-weight supported locomotor training in young children with severe CP.
 The 6 week time frame was chosen based on previous literature, but a longer time frame may have produced greater results.
 Future research is needed to determine if this type of intervention can improve function across a larger population of toddlers with CP in GMFCS levels V. Additionally, dosage requirements for this population should be explored.

 Flores, Megan and Da Silva, Carolyn, "The Impact of Body-Weight Supported Locomotor Training in a Toddler with GMFCS Level V Cerebral Palsy: A Case Study" (2018).
-Physical Therapy.
+Physical Therapy Collection.
 10.